Getting to Know...

-What did you know about YES before joining the team and what have you learned since you started that surprised you?
+What did you know about YES before working here and what have you learned that surprises you?

 What do you do for fun?
 Hobbies?
 Interests?

-What are you most excited about working at YES?
-What kind of impact do you see the organization continuing to make?
+What continues to motivate/excite you about the work you do at YES?
+What kind of impact do you see the organization continuing to make in the future?

 The youth we serve daily.
 Coming through the door smiling, greeting staff by name.
 The relationships we build along the way.
 Some of our youth don't have anything or anyone.
 So, them knowing this is a safe place to be is a win for me!
 It motivates me to keep going even when things seem impossible.
 I see great things in store for YES.
 The leadership team is making improvements all around.
 Growth is now a thing at YES.
 I'm excited to see what else is in store!

 If you could meet anyone from history -- past or present -- who would it be and what would you ask them?

 Wilma Rudolph.
 She was the fastest woman on earth.
 The thing is she contracted polio in her early teens and wore a brace on her legs, but that didn't stop her!
 Her motivation was untouchable.
 I would ask her, 'What pushed you to be greater?'